-The museum was open to the public in 2002 and is free to enter.
+The museum was opened to the public in 2002 and is free to enter.
 Together with famous literature masterpieces, the museum holds very rare editions as well.
-Here, you can find 17th century Quran, a book published in the 13th century by a descendant of Johannes Gutenberg and books so tiny that require a magnifying glass.
+Here, you can find the 17th century Quran, a book published in the 13th century by a descendant of Johannes Gutenberg and books so tiny that require a magnifying glass.

-The icon of Baku is its skyscraper trio with a height of 182 meters, making it the tallest building in the country.
+The icon of Baku attractions is its skyscraper trio with a height of 182 meters, making it the tallest building in the country.
 The towers represent Azerbaijan’s long history of fire worshipers.

 Those buildings have around 130 residential apartments on its 33 floors, a hotel with 250 rooms, and 61 serviced apartments.
 Additionally, it has offices of various organizations.

 One of the top things to do in Baku is to visit the Martyrs’ Alley and the Eternal Flame Memorial.
-Memorial honor more than 100 Azerbaijan demonstrators shot by Soviet army in the shocking Black January.
-The area before was a Muslim cemetery from WWI, but in
+Memorial honor more than 100 Azerbaijan demonstrators shot by the Soviet army in the shocking Black January.
+The area before was a Muslim cemetery from WWI, but in the

 Bibi Heybat Mosque

-Azerbaijani Carpet Museum
+Azerbaijan National Carpet Museum

 The facade is quite unique.
 It represents a rolled carpet adorned with traditional motifs.
 When inside, you’ll learn more about the culture of carpet weaving and its different techniques used at different times.
 The museum has the biggest collection of Azerbaijani carpets.